WHAT IS A DTS?

 To promote the development of a servant attitude – essential to any mission service, the students participate in a variety of practical work duties to assist in the community lifestyle.
 These could include cooking, gardening, building maintenance, and so on.
 All volunteers take part in these duties alongside students, and this is another great way to connect and process the DTS.

-Want to know more or speak to a team member?
+Want to know more or speak with a team member?